MarcoBenedictus/SmartPark/README.md

 1. **Problem:** The MVP required users to see updates "in real-time," but setting up a full WebSocket (Socket.io) server adds significant complexity for a prototype.

 2. **Solution:** I implemented Short Polling System using setInterval (2000ms or 2 seconds) in the React useEffect hook.
-This is so the dashboard stays synced with the database with minimum server overhead.
+This is so the dashboard stays synced with the database with minimum server overhead. (and because this is essentially just a local web, so i didn't really think implementing Socket is necessary)

 ### Challenge 2: Data Consistency & Sorting